Aliihsanbasar/GENWS2C-Domain-Specific-Language-Tool-for-Web-Services/README.md

 # GENWS2C-Domain-Specific-Language-Tool-for-Web-Services
-It is the graduation project
+It is the graduation project.
+The project was carried out using Sirius technology.